6502bench

 t4-stdinline-src

 Nothing happened.
-If you look at the script with an editor (and you know some C#), you'll see that it's looking for a JSR to a function that begins with certain prefixes.
-For ASCII length-delimited strings, the prefix is InA1_.
+If you look at the script with an editor (and you know some C#), you'll see that it's looking for JSR instructions that call functions whose names begin with certain strings.
+For ASCII strings prefixed with a 1-byte length, the appropriate function name prefix is InA1_.
 So let's set a label.

 Double-click the JSR opcode on line $1000 to jump to address $1036.
 The only thing there is an RTS.
 It's supposed to be a routine that prints a string with a leading length byte, but for the sake of keeping the example code short it's just a place-holder.
 Use the curly toolbar arrow (or Alt+LeftArrow) to jump back to $1000.